gyron/net2web/README.md

 ```

 This will get you connected immediately, however it will create a new Net2Web session for **every request**.
 It is recommended that you use `$oNet2Session->getSessionId()`, and cache this somewhere (for up to 2 to 4 hours).
-This can then be reused by passing the Session ID back into the Session instance: `new Session( ..., ..., ..., '7070', $sessionId );`
+This can then be reused by passing the Session ID back into the Session instance:
+`new Session( ..., ..., ..., ..., $oEncryption $sessionId );`

 ### Advanced Implementation
 Following is a sample implementation of the library in the form of a service factory which utilises caching of the session ID to local storage.